vitekzkytek/PythonDataIES/README.md

 See example projects from the previous semesters [here](https://github.com/vitekzkytek/Example_Project) or [here](https://github.com/martinhronec/IES_Data-Project) from last year.

 ## Project work - presentation (5%)
-* Presentation of work-in-progress related to the final project (during the lectures "Project work 1 or 2" on 21/4 or 12/5)
+* Presentation of work-in-progress related to the final project (remote meeting "Project work 1 or 2" during the 2 weeks from 5/5 to 19/5)

 ## Midterm exam (25%)
 7th of April.
 Live coding (80 minutes), "open browser", no collaboration between the students.
 More details during the lecture week before